 - 1. Ensure that worship is the central focus of our congregational life; include all members in the worship life of the congregation; and model regular worship attendance and participation. - 2.
 In consultation with the pastor, make recommendations to the Session for the style, content and spiritual emphasis of the regular and special worship services of the church. - 3.
 Provide for furthering the understanding and participation in worship by the congregation. - 4.
 Review and make recommendations for any changes in the Order of Worship and printed worship bulletins for regular worship services. - 5.
 Assist the pastor in planning special services (such as Candlelight; Christmas Eve; Ash Wednesday; Maundy Thursday; Youth Sunday, Taize services); make recommendations to the Session for scheduling of such special services and for any changes in the normal scheduling of regular services. - 6.
-Assist the pastor in the administration and serving of the sacrament of Communion, including: - Recommend to the Session the annual schedule for celebration of Communion - Communicate assignments of duties to individual elders for each Communion service - Provide for the preparation and adequacy of the Communion elements for each Communion service - Assure the adequacy and proper maintenance of all Communion serving pieces - 7.
-Annually review and propose for Session approval any revisions in policies for Facilities Use, Weddings and Funerals conducted within the church; assure that any recommended changes in such policies are timely communicated to the Facilities Team. - 8.
-Greet, host and provide for accommodations, entertainment, compensation and expense reimbursement for visiting minister. - 9.
-Support and resource the music ministry with the director.
+Assist the pastor in the administration and serving of the sacrament of Communion, including: - Recommend to the Session the annual schedule for celebration of Communion - Communicate assignments of duties to individual elders for each Communion service - Provide for the preparation and adequacy of the Communion elements for each Communion service - Assure the adequacy and proper maintenance of all Communion serving pieces

-- 10. Recruit and train ushers for all worship services. - 11.
+Annually review and propose for Session approval any revisions in policies for Facilities

+Use, Weddings and Funerals conducted within the church; assure that any recommended changes in such policies are timely communicated to the Facilities Team.

+- 8. Greet, host and provide for accommodations, entertainment, compensation and expense reimbursement for visiting minister. - 9.
+Support the music ministry with the director and assist the director in acquiring and maintaining such supplies, equipment and instruments as are necessary or useful to the music ministry of the church. - 10.
+Recruit and train ushers for all worship services, including instruction in visitor policies 11.
 Assure the proper maintenance and display of all sanctuary worship appointments and all related equipment and supplies. - 12.
-Assist the pastor in recruiting and training of worship service lay readers to assist in leading worship.
+Assist the pastor in recruiting and training of worship service lay readers to assist in leading worship. - 13.
+In consultation with the pastor and the Facilities Team, make recommendations to the Session concerning the design and maintenance of the sanctuary and its furnishings and systems.